Dogs in the United States: In economic activities

 Dogs are also occasionally used in illicit activities, most notably dog fighting.
 All fifty states have criminalized managing, sponsoring, promoting or operating a dogfighting enterprise or inciting dogs to fight, with dogfighting being a felony in 48 states.
 Several of those laws specifically exempt the employment of dogs for managing livestock and for hunting.

 In 1975, no states had recorded a crime conviction for any dogfighting offenses.
 By 2000 participation in a dogfighting business was illegal in forty-five states, punishable by fines of up to $150,000 and a maximum number of 10 years in jail, depending on the state in which the crime was committed.
 One notable case occurred in 1998, when, during a police raid, about 55 dogs were found in the California home of Cesar Cerda.
 It was later determined that Cerda used them for dogfighting.
 Following a conviction on 63 counts concerning animal cruelty, Cerda was given a jail sentence of 6–7 years.

-In 2009, FBI and the Humane Society of Missouri carried out a raid in eight states, in which 407 dogs were collected and an estimated of twenty-six individuals were taken into custody.
-17 suspects were found of guilty.
-This raid is considered as the "biggest Dogfighting raid" in the US.
+In 2009, FBI and the Humane Society of Missouri carried out a raid in eight states, in which 407 dogs were collected and an estimated twenty-six individuals were taken into custody.
+17 suspects were found guilty.
+This raid is considered as the "biggest dogfighting raid" in the US.

 Regulation

 Due to the popularity of dog ownership, dog parks are now found in nearly every city of the country.
 However, this prevalence has led a few towns, agencies, and others to enforce restrictions.
-Some towns and urban areas don't permit occupants to have certain types of big-sized dogs, while insurance agencies occasionally have similar regulations.
+Some towns and urban areas don't permit occupants to have certain types of big-sized dogs, while homeowners insurance agencies sometimes have similar regulations.
 Due to these actions, individuals are recommended to find out about local laws and regulations when considering a large canine.
 Additionally, numerous states have chain or leash laws that oblige canines to be on leash when they are outside.

-After a rash of attacks within the mid-1980s, some leading to the deaths of toddlers, several American cities have severely restricted possession of Pit bulls, making them entirely illegal in some cases.
+After a rash of attacks within the mid-1980s, some leading to the deaths of toddlers, several American cities have severely restricted possession of pit bulls, making them entirely illegal in some cases.
 These such laws have been termed "breed-specific legislation" and are often successfully challenged within the courts.
-A minimum of 2 states - Minnesota and Oklahoma - don't enable their municipalities to control possession of dogs in line with breed.
-Alternatively, the U.S. Supreme Court has refused to review two state supreme court decisions - in Kansas and Ohio - upholding ordinances that ban people from keeping pit bulls.
+A minimum of 2 states — Minnesota and Oklahoma — don't enable their municipalities to control possession of dogs in line with breed.
+Alternatively, the U.S. Supreme Court has refused to review two state supreme court decisions — in Kansas and Ohio — upholding ordinances that ban people from keeping pit bulls.
 These laws have also faced scrutiny outside of the United States, with the British Veterinary Association, The Kennel Club of London and others have opposed breed specific legislation.